frederic-perez/AmE-dictionary/data/dictionary.md

 __daub__ _v_ :four::hammer: (daubed) _A swastika was daubed on a science center window._ _She daubed some color on her cheeks._
 __daughter__ _adj, n_ :mute:[dau~~gh~~ter]
 __daunting__ _adj_ :five: Seeming difficult to deal with in prospect; intimidating.
+__Dauphin__ _n_ :three: Formerly, the eldest son of the King of France and direct heir to the throne.
 __davenport__ _n_ :mega: /dăv′ən-pôrt′/ __2__ (Furniture) _US and Canadian_ A large sofa, esp one convertible into a bed.
 __davits__ _n_
 __dawdled__ _v_